 The second way, if you don’t have a specific group of people in mind that you really want to focus on and engage with every time they post is every time you open Instagram, just engage with the first ten posts in your feed.

 Of all of the clients I’ve gotten through Instagram, I’d say 90% have been because I engaged with someone on their post or their stories.
 10% have been because of something I posted.

 You could also take this strategy and go engage with posts in a particular hashtag feed.
 Let’s say you love working with moms to help them lost that baby weight.
 You might look at #bossmoms, for instance and comment on several posts in that feed.

 And I’m well aware that this seems like a lot of work and it kind of is but it’s more effective.
 The clients I’ve gotten through engagement on Instagram hired me after only two to three interactions.
 But like I mentioned earlier, these have to be genuine interactions.
 This means not just saying, “Cool post.
 Love this.
 How fun,” or anything really cheesy and generic like that.

 From what I’ve experienced and seen the best engagement is when you ask a question.
 But then also take it a step further.
 When the person replies to your question, reply to them again.
 Either saying, “Thank you,” or, “Oh my gosh, I agree.
 I love that too,” or maybe even ask another question.
-Rally start that dialogue with them.
+Really start that dialogue with them.
 (If you want to schedule Instagram posts, check out this tutorial.)